3334gFIOP-school/Computer-Science-Final/README.md

 Computer science student who really likes to code lots of fun stuff!
 Contact me at jackson.hauley@ucas-edu.net

 Alec:
 I lost the game.
 I am a computer science project that likes to figure out how to code random things.
 I've taken multiple python classes, and this was the final for one of them.
+To contact, email at alec.george@ucas-edu.net

 Sawyer:
 I am a computer science student and I work on python projects.